CMPS-2200/recitation-01-template/recitation-01.md

   + For binary search?

       **Enter your answer in answers.md**
   + For what values of $k$ is it more efficient to first sort and then use binary search versus just using linear search without sorting?
-You may assume that your sorting algorithm runs in $O(n \lg n)$ time.

       **Enter your answer in answers.md**